TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 root.mainloop()
 ```
 ## Main code

-The main code has the following functions:
+* Main_File_FC

+The main code does not contain much.
+The main file defines how big the user interface will be, then calls a function from one of the classes and loops this forever.
 Further information can be found in comments in the file itself.

+* MainMidWindow

 ## Deployment

 This code can be copied onto a USB and then be put onto a Raspberry Pi.
-Make sure Main_File_FC, MainMidWindow and BotMidWindow are in the same directory, otherwise Main_File_FC cannot use the classes in MainMidWindow and BotMidWindow.
+Make sure Main_File_FC, MainMidWindow. and BotMidWindow are in the same directory, otherwise Main_File_FC cannot use the classes in MainMidWindow and BotMidWindow.

+## Built With
+* [...](http://www.dropwizard.io/1.0.2/docs/) - The web framework used

 ## Contributing